austin-gregory/austingregory.tech/content/post/blog_O365script.md

 ]
 +++

 A Powershell script for user deactivation.
-A quick alternative to suing the O365 admin center
+A quick alternative to suing the O365 admin center.
 <!--more-->

 ### What it does